 GENERAL WASTE

-THE SOLUTION: The good news... it’s estimated that 70% of a business's landfill waste can be recycled!
+THE SOLUTION: It’s estimated that 70% of a business's landfill waste can be recycled!
 Understand the types of waste your business is creating waste audit and try to reduce it.
 On a smaller scale, simple changes like using a ceramic or aluminum coffee mug instead of paperboard/plastic or Styrofoam cups can go a long way in making an impact in your business's waste diversion.

 Go a step further by asking your shipping providers to cut down on unnecessary packaging that's hard for your business to recycle, and talk to your building manager about a collection program for anything your waste service doesn’t accept.